bruno-/fiber_scheduler/README.md

 end
 ```

-### Compatibility with other solutions
+### Compatibility with other fiber schedulers

 #### [async gem](https://github.com/socketry/async)

-`async` is a featurefull asynchronous programming framework.
+`async` is an awesome asynchronous programming library, almost a framework.
 If `async` is like Rails, then `fiber_scheduler` is plain Ruby.

 `fiber_scheduler` works nicely with `async`: